spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 # A History of OSI-approved licenses and the SPDX License List

 In the first releases of the SPDX License List, it was determined that the SPDX License List should include all licenses that were ever OSI-approved.
+(A policy that SPDX-legal maintains to this day.)
 The rationale being that once OSI-approved, always OSI-approved and that even old or "deprecated" (by way of a newer version or other such circumstance) licenses may still appear "in the wild".
-(Note: the OSI and SPDX use "deprecated" in different ways.)
+(Note: the OSI and SPDX use the term "deprecated" in different ways.)

 In 2011, OSI [began using the SPDX license identifiers](https://opensource.org/minutes20110608) in their URLs and on the license pages.